 Kingdom Lec.
 3 Lab.
 3 Cr.
 4 Prerequisite: BIOL 1201, 1202.
 An introduction to the plant kingdom with emphasis on plant cell structure, photosynthesis, cellular respiration, reproduction, heredity, and the evolutionary relationships of representative nonvascular and vascular plants.

 3161 Plant Anatomy/

-Physiology Lec.
+PhysiologyLec.
 3 Lab.
 3 Cr.
-4 Prerequisite: BIOL 3160.
-A study of the structure, function, and development of the vegetative and reproductive organs and the physiology of seed plants.
+4Prerequisite: BIOL 3160.
+A study of the structure, function, and development of the vegetative and reproductive organs.
+Also covers the physiology of seed plants.

 3500 Natural History